 March of Return

-At least 63 Palestinians were injured on Friday afternoon, including 32 were shot by live ammunition, during clashes with Israeli soldiers in eastern Gaza Strip, close to the border with Israel, medics said.
+At least 77 Palestinian demonstrators were injured on Friday in clashes with Israeli soldiers stationed on the borders between eastern Gaza Strip and Israel, medics said.

-The clashes broke out when hundreds of Palestinian demonstrators gathered in eastern Gaza Strip, close to the border with Israel as part of their participation in the weekly anti-Israel rallies, better known as the Great March of Return.
+The Clashes broke out on Friday afternoon between hundreds of Palestinian demonstrators and the Israeli soldiers during the weekly anti-Israel protests, better known as the Great March of Return and Breaking the Israeli Siege.

-Israel has been imposing a blockade on the Gaza Strip, a home for two million Palestinians; right after Hamas had violently seized control of the impoverished coastal enclave in the summer of 2007.
+Israel has been imposing a blockade on the Gaza Strip since 2007, right after the Islamic Hamas movement had violently seized control of the coastal enclave and routed the security forces of Palestinian President Mahmoud Abbas.